fralau/mkdocs-macros-plugin/README.md

 {{ macros_info() }}
 ```

-In the terminak, restart the environment:
+In the terminal, restart the environment:

 ```
 > mkdocs serve